getsentry/github-deployment-gate/README.md

 - [**Sentry**](https://sentry.io) - You must be either a Manager or Owner of an organization on Sentry.
 - [**Docker**](https://docs.docker.com/get-docker/) - This demo application uses Docker to setup and communicate between its different services.
 - **Disable your adblocker** - This is a common pitfall that developers fall into when building on Sentry, doing it early can save your time down the line!
-- **Select a codebase** - This demo application comes with a mock frontend and a choice between two backends, one in Node (Express, Sequelize, TypeScript) and another in Python (Flask, SQLAlchemy).
-Pick the commands and environment that is more appropriate for your implementation.
+- **Select a codebase** - This demo application comes with a mock frontend and a Node backend(Express, Sequelize, TypeScript).
 - **A local PostgreSQL DB Client** (Optional) - Great for viewing changes on objects, and debugging, removing, or editing data.
 We suggest [Postico](https://eggerapps.at/postico/).

 ### Step 0: Choose an Integration